 ‘Campfire stories can be deadly’

-MoonStalker is a 1989 American satirical slasher horror feature film written and directed by Michael O’Rourke (Deadly Love; Hellgate).
+MoonStalker is a 1989 American satirical slasher horror film written and directed by Michael O’Rourke (Deadly Love; Hellgate).
 The synth score was by Douglas Pipes (Monster House; Trick ‘r Treat; Krampus).

 The movie stars Blake Gibbons, Ingrid Vold, John Marzilli, Tom Hamil, Jill Foors, Joe Balogh, Ann McFadden, Alex Wexler, Pamela Ross (Sorority House Massacre), Joseph Christopher, Sioux-z Jessup, Greg Mardon, Neil Kinsella.